2008 Brisbane Broncos season: Season summary

 Round 5 saw the Broncos have a 34–22 win over the Newcastle Knights at Energy Australia Stadium.
-Justin Hodges starred with a two try effort with Michael Ennis also scoring two tries, while always looking dangerous.
+Justin Hodges starred with a two try effort, with Michael Ennis also scoring two tries, while always looking dangerous.
 Round 6 was a disappointing 26–24 loss for the Broncos to the red hot Gold Coast Titans.
 The Titans burst out of the blocks with a 16–0 lead after 20 mins.
-However the Broncos fought back strongly, with a missed goal from the sideline from Michael Ennis late in the second half the difference.
-In round 9, the Broncos lost their first match of the season while leading at halftime when they led 12–6 at halftime to lose 30–12 against the Manly Sea Eagles, it was also Broncos first loss for the season at Suncorp Stadium.
-In round 10, the Broncos lost their first back-to-back losses for the season when they lost to the Cronulla-Sutherland Sharks 13–6 at Toyota Park.
-The Broncos returned to the winners list with a very thrilling 30–26 win against the Parramatta Eels at Suncorp Stadium in round 12.
-Also Denan Kemp equalled the record for the most tries in a match for the Broncos with 4 tries against the Eels in round 12.
+However, the Broncos fought back, with a missed goal from the sideline from Michael Ennis late in the second half the difference.
+In round 9, the Broncos lost their first match of the season; though they led 12–6 at halftime, they lost 30–12 against the Manly Sea Eagles.
+This was the Broncos' first loss for the season at Suncorp Stadium.
+In round 10, the Broncos had their first back-to-back losses for the season, when they lost to the Cronulla-Sutherland Sharks 13–6 at Toyota Park.
+The Broncos returned to the winners' list with a thrilling 30–26 win against the Parramatta Eels at Suncorp Stadium in round 12.
+Denan Kemp equalled the record for the most tries in a match for the Broncos, with four tries against the Eels in round 12.
 Karmichael Hunt kicked his first ever field goal when he won the game for the Broncos 19–18 against the Wests Tigers in round 15.
-Also Nick Kenny scored his first ever try in first grade against the Tigers.
-The Broncos played out their first draw since round 25, 2004 and the first draw of the season with a hard-fought 12–12 draw with the Penrith Panthers at CUA Stadium in round 16.
-In round 20, the Broncos won their first back to back wins since round 8 with a hard fort 18–12 win over the Cronulla Sharks at Suncorp Stadium.
-Joel Clinton has scored his first try for the Broncos in the Broncos 25–21 win over the Gold Coast Titans at Suncorp Stadium in round 24.
+Nick Kenny scored his first ever try in first grade against the Tigers.
+The Broncos played out their first draw since round 25, 2004, and the first draw of the season, with a hard-fought 12–12 draw with the Penrith Panthers at CUA Stadium in round 16.
+In round 20, the Broncos had their first back-to-back wins since round 8 with a hard-fought 18–12 win over the Cronulla Sharks at Suncorp Stadium.
+Joel Clinton scored his first try for the Broncos in their 25–21 win over the Gold Coast Titans at Suncorp Stadium in round 24.
 In round 25, the Broncos secured another finals campaign with a 36–22 win over the Canterbury Bulldogs at Suncorp Stadium.
-The Broncos will compete in their 17th straight finals series.
-The Broncos took on the Sydney Roosters in the Qualifying Final and the Broncos turned an 8-point halftime deficit into an 8-point win coming from 16–8 down to win 24–16 at the SFS.
-The Broncos season came to an end when Greg Inglis crossed the line with 1 minute to play as the Broncos led the Melbourne Storm 14–12 in the semi-final at Suncorp Stadium.
+The Broncos would compete in their 17th straight finals series.
+They took on the Sydney Roosters in the qualifying final, and turned an 8-point halftime deficit into an 8-point win, coming from 16–8 down to win 24–16 at the SFS.
+The Broncos' season came to an end when Greg Inglis crossed the line with one minute to play as the Broncos led the Melbourne Storm 14–12 in the semi-final at Suncorp Stadium.
 They lost 16–14.